Broadcasting Change:

 This online exhibition, curated by BA History students at Anglia Ruskin University, explores this transformative moment in British broadcasting history.

-The exhibition, drawing on our collections here at the Archives Centre, reflects the students’ original research and interpretation of this pivotal moment in modern British history.
+Drawing on our collections held at the Archives Centre, this exhibition reflects the students’ original research and interpretation of this pivotal moment in modern British history.

 The 1954 Television Act.
 Source: The Papers of Percy James Grigg, PJGG 10/4, 1954.

-This document establishes the terms of being the new chairman of the ITA.
+This document sets out the terms of being the new chairman of the ITA.
 It shows the new chairperson’s briefing and key goals.
-The document reflects the necessity of growth during this early period of ITA’s history.
+The document reflects the scale of growth during this early period of ITA’s history.
 It shows that 73% of the population had access to commercial television by October 1957, indicating rapid expansion and growth.
+It also sets out how the ITA was responsible for ensuring that television programmes contained ‘nothing which offends against good taste or decency and that maintain a proper balance in their subject matter and a high general standard or quality’.
 The first chairman was Sir Kenneth Clark, who took up the post from 1954–1957.

 A photograph of the control desk and transmitter hall at Croydon Station, which was used to broadcast the London ITV signal.